Waman Meshram

 Waman Chindhuji Meshram (born 1957) is an Indian activist.
-He is National president of BAMCEF, an organization of employees and leader of Bahujan Kranti Morcha.

 Early life

 Meshram was born in Ramgaon village, located in Darwha Tehsil of Yavatmal district in Maharashtra in 1957.
 Waman Meshram took his primary and secondary school education in Darwha.
 After this he went to Aurangabad for further education.
 Waman Meshram started contemplating to join public life when he still was in Baba Saheb Ambedkar college at Aurangabad in the early 1970s.